Advertisement

 Buttercream that has been lightened with Italian meringue or crème pâtissière, used to fill cakes and pastries.

-Go To Next Page, Terms With N - R
+Continue To Next Page: Terms With N - R